The Championship Of NASL

-After losing to 1981 title to the Chicago Sting at Toronto’s Exhibition Stadium, the Cosmos captured their fourth Soccer Bowl and fifth overall NASL championship the next year with 1-0 shutout over the Seattle Sounders at San Diego Stadium.
+After losing the 1981 title to the Chicago Sting at Toronto’s Exhibition Stadium, the Cosmos captured their fourth Soccer Bowl and fifth overall NASL championship the next year with a 1-0 shutout over the Seattle Sounders at San Diego Stadium.

 Vancouver became the second Canadian city to stage the Soccer Bowl as the Tulsa Roughnecks topped the Toronto Blizzard 2-0 to claim the 1983 title at BC Place Stadium.

-With the revamp formation of new NASL and their commencement of play in 2011, the NASL Championship Game saw the NSC Minnesota Stars (now Minnesota United FC) and Tampa Bay Rowdies triumph in 2011 and 2012, respectively in games played over two legs.
-Minnesota overcame the Fort Lauderdale Strikers in 2011 and then lost to the Rowdies in a penalty shootout in 2012.
+With the formation of the new NASL and the commencement of play in 2011, the Modern Era’s league finals saw the NSC Minnesota Stars (now Minnesota United FC) and Tampa Bay Rowdies triumph in 2011 and 2012, respectively, in games played over two legs.
+Minnesota overcame the Fort Lauderdale Strikers in 2011 and then lost to the Rowdies in penalty kicks in 2012.

-In 2013, the NASL Soccer Bowl returned to a single match format for the first time since 1983, and league finale took place in front of a record crowd for the modern era (7,211) at Atlanta Silverbacks Park, where the Fall Season Champion, New York Cosmos captured their sixth overall title by defeating the Spring Campaign winners Atlanta Silverbacks 1-0.
+In 2013, the NASL Final was held as a single match format, for the first time since 1983, between the two season winners (Spring, Fall).
+The Fall Season Champion, New York Cosmos captured their sixth overall title by defeating the Spring campaign winners Atlanta Silverbacks, 1-0.

-The NASL title is the third oldest professional soccer prize in the United States and will crown its 22nd champion in 2014.
+The NASL Championship is the third oldest men’s professional outdoor soccer prize in the United States.

 SEASON CHAMPION RUNNER UP TOP GOAL SCORER